The power of discipline

 Sounds like the previous point, but it has a different quality.
 Especially in technical companies, the technicians often have the upper hand and quickly judge that new ideas can't work.
 They come up with umpteen reasons why something won't work.
 For creative people who want to make the company better, this can be frustrating.
 I recommend introducing rules here that everyone must propose at least 2 solutions.
 Because there is usually a way to turn things around.
 It also makes sense to go into such a brainstorming with a wishful idea and a more modest idea, so that there is already a basis.

-• Toxic Employees
+• Toxic employees

-• Applying company values with double standards
+• Applying a double standard to company values

 Welcome, Mr. Murphy!